LapinRobin/NMEA-MQTT-Agent/README.md

 ## Configuration

 There are two config files: `udp_config.txt` and `mqtt_config.txt`.
-The `udp_config.txt` file contains the port to listen to on UDP, the interval of sending signals to MQTT, and the list of NMEA sentences to parse.
+The `udp_config.txt` file contains the port to listen to on UDP, the interval of sending signals to MQTT, the list of NMEA sentences to parse and their structure in JSON format.
 The `mqtt_config.txt` file contains the MQTT broker address, port, clientID, username, and password.

 ## Compatibility